u-boot/u-boot/doc/develop/process.rst

 feels it has been too long since posting their patch and not received any feedback, it is OK to follow-up and ask.

+Another form of feedback is about applying the patch itself to the source tree.
+The custodian is expected to put in a "best effort" if a patch does not apply cleanly, but can be made to apply still.
+It is up to the custodian to decide how recent of a commit the patch must be against.
+It is acceptable to request patches against the last officially released version of U-Boot or newer.
+Of course a custodian can also accept patches against older code.
+It can be difficult to find the correct balance between putting too much work on the custodian or too much work on an individual submitting a patch when something does not apply cleanly.

 Review Process, Git Tags
 ------------------------